oneiric/vld/mfc/README.txt

      subdirectory.

   2) Copy the VLD header (vld.h) file to your Visual C++ installation's "include" subdirectory.

   3) In one of your source files -- preferably the one with your program's main entry point -- add the line "#include <vld.h>".
-It's probably best to add this #include before any of the other #includes in your file, but is not absolutely necessary.
+It's probably best to add this #include before any of the other #includes in your file (with one important exception), but is not absolutely necessary.
 In most cases, the specific order will not matter.
+The one exception is "stdafx.h".
+If your file includes stdafx.h, then vld.h should be included just after it.

   4) Windows 2000 users will also need to copy dbghelp.dll to the directory where the executable being debugged resides.
 This would also apply to users